smoberg/Cryptotrading/meetings.md

 *Summary of what was discussed during the meeting*

 ### Action points

-Specify order history what it is.
+- Specify order history what it is.

-price action query variable, explain better
+- Price action query variable, explain better

-Include api entry point in the state diagram
+- Include api entry point in the state diagram

-Each uniform method has to be used twice, need one POST and DELETE still.
+- Each uniform method has to be used twice, need one POST and DELETE still.
 Need at least one of the other.
 Adding new accounts is one example.
+- Statelesness, usage of the api key?

 APIARY STUFF
 - Remove the post method in mason controls in root
 - Add mason controls to rest of the resources.
 - Add errors to responses.
 - Add GET to single order.
+- Profile links

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*